NicoG96/UNIX-Shell/README.md

         * clear: clear the terminal output log
         * pause: put the terminal on hold until a key is pressed
         * help: manual to help you navigate the shell
-        * quit: qui the shell
+        * quit: quit the shell

 In addition to these built-in functions, the shell supports execution of native UNIX programs, as well.
 If you are unfamiliar with these programs, you can read about them [here](https://maker.pro/linux/tutorial/basic-linux-commands-for-beginners).